Click on any of the topics below to find answers about DIMS. If you can't find the answers you're looking for please contact us.

 What does ‘incidental advice’ in the FMC Act mean?

 The definition of DIMS in s392 of the FMC Act includes providing ‘financial advice in the ordinary course of, and incidentally to, providing a discretionary investment management service’.
-This incidental financial advice is included so that licensees do not need to consider the separate requirements of the FA Act when providing the DIMS.
+This incidental financial advice is included so licensees do not need to consider the separate requirements of the FA Act when providing the DIMS.

 Our view is, advice on whether an investor enters into a DIMS is not incidental advice and is subject to the FA Act.